ThalesLudwig/ThalesLudwig/README.md

 I'm Thales Ludwig, Senior Web Engineer.
 UI/UX lover, gamer, and enthusiast for remote lifestyle.
 I am an always-learning machine that converts energy-drinks into scalable Javascript code.

-- ❤️  Currently working with React
+- ❤️  Currently working with React and Blockchain
 - 🌱  Also coding in Angular, Vue, Node and React Native
+- 🔗  Build web3 apps for Ethereum Blockchain
 - 👽  Starting with Flutter
 - 😄  Working remotely!
 - 🎮  Aspiring Game Developer
 <br><br>